neomaxzero/blog/src/posts/add-disqus-to-your-react-app-in-a-glance.md

 // ..lots of react code
 ```

-...and if you look at the code, It isn't.

-I didn't install the npm module and tried it out because at this point I have learnt enough about what I need to do to make it work without another black box in my proyect.
+I didn't install the npm module because at this point I had learnt enough about what I needed to do to make it work without another black box in my proyect.

 So, a couple of tries more and I ended up with this small, in house component that does exactly that. - [useDisqus](https://github.com/neomaxzero/useDisqus)

-In this story of adding a "simple" component.
-I hope you can relate with the thought process to decide what to do at any given time when picking a new library.
+In this story of adding a "simple" component I hope you can relate with the thought process on deciding what to do at any given time when picking a new library.
+You can check my opinion [here](/en/frontend-architecture-install-vs-write)

 **If you read this far, thank you and give me a sign ( like, comment, email, etc) that you want to keep reading about my day to day struggles.**